Becoming a Mental Health Technician in 5 Steps

 You can begin initial preparations by completing high school-level courses in biology, chemistry, English, psychology and sociology.
 Some high schools have nursing programs that offer training courses designed for mental health technicians.
 You can become familiar with the work by volunteering at a hospital or mental health clinic.

-Step 2: Earn an Associate's Degree
+Step 2: Earn a Certificate or an Associate's Degree

 Step 3: Participate in an Internship